 Punctual and regular attendance is essential for the successful completion of courses at Nipissing University.
 According to the Academic Policies and Regulations of the institution, absenteeism should not exceed 20% of classes, or the student may be excluded from writing the final examination.
 Faculty have the right to establish attendance requirements and these are specific to each course and included in the course syllabus.
 The number of allowable absences depends on the interactive or participatory nature of the course, lab or practicum, and/or is based on department or program rules.

 The university recognizes that some students have disabilities that are episodic in nature with random or cyclical acute episodes, and as a result, the disability may occasionally impact the student’s ability to attend class.
 However, if regular attendance is deemed to be essential to the course and/or curriculum or if the number of accommodated absences becomes excessive, then the student may be asked to consider alternative options (e.g. course withdrawal, consideration of online course, if applicable, etc.) Note that students are still expected to attend tests and exams.
 Should a student miss a test or exam for disability-related reasons, additional medical documentation will be required.
 Students have the responsibility of completing all coursework and faculty are not obligated to re-teach material missed due to not attending class.
+This accommodation does not apply to practicum unless explicitly stated.
+For classes with attendance or participation marks, students should not be penalized for classes missed due to disability-related reasons.

 - If at any point during the semester, the faculty member believes that the student’s absences from class jeopardize academic integrity or conflict with the essential requirements, the faculty member should contact the student’s Accessibility Consultant.